 LIDPs are used to inform the tender evaluation process, including in scoring bids for their local content commitments, taking into account the likelihood of delivery.
 Industry development has a 10 per cent weighting in the evaluation criteria, as well as a 10 per cent weighting for jobs outcomes.

-The LIDP template is issued by DJPR and may be supplemented by agencies.
-It is available as an online form via the ICN's Victorian Local Jobs First Management Centre (VMC).
+The LIDP is completed as an online form via the Victorian Management Centre (VMC).
 Sample LIDPs are provided for information.

 To ensure compliance, a completed LIDP must be acknowledged by the ICN prior to submitting with your tender documents.